tekmarglobal/dart-api-client/docs/ProductApi.md

 <a name="apiproductproductalternativespost"></a>
 # **ApiProductProductAlternativesPost**
-> RestResultOfListOfProductServiceRProduct ApiProductProductAlternativesPost (ProductServiceProductAlternativesRequest body = null)
+> RestResultOfListOfProductServiceRProduct ApiProductProductAlternativesPost (ProductServiceProductAlternativesRequest productServiceProductAlternativesRequest = null)